kubernetes/enhancements/keps/sig-api-machinery/1040-priority-and-fairness/README.md

 Borrowing introduces an interaction between priority levels, requiring multiple of those private locks to be held at once.
 We must avoid deadlock.
 This is done by insisting that whenever two locks are to be held at once, they are acquired in some total order.
-In particular, the lock of a logically higher priority level is acquired before the lock of a logically lower priority level.
-The locking order does not have to be the same as the priority order, but we make it the same for the sake of simplicity.
+The implementation chooses and uses this order.

 A request can be dispatched from a queue of priority level X to seats at non-exempt priority level Y when either there are no requests